debpal/BharatFinTrack/docs/visualization.rst

 SIP Comparison Across Indices
 -------------------------------

-A plot comparing the growth multiples (X) of a monthly SIP investment across `TRI` indices, including popular indices such as NIFTY 50 and NIFTY 500, as well as several other top-performing NSE equity indices over the years.
+A plot comparing the year-wise growth multiples (X) of a monthly SIP investment across `TRI` indices, including the popular `NIFTY 50` and other top-performing NSE equity indices over the years.
 The data required for SIP calculations must be sourced from the Excel files generated in the :ref:`Total Return Index (TRI) <f_download_tri>` section.
 Ensure that all Excel files are stored in the designated input folder, with each file named as `{index}.xlsx` to correspond to the index names provided in the list of indices.